dotnet/AspNetCore.Docs/aspnetcore/performance/rate-limit.md

 :::code language="csharp" source="~/../AspNetCore.Docs.Samples/fundamentals/middleware/rate-limit/WebRateLimitAuth/Program.cs" id="snippet_fixed":::

+The preceding code:
+* Calls <xref:Microsoft.AspNetCore.Builder.RateLimiterApplicationBuilderExtensions.UseRateLimiter(IApplicationBuilder, RateLimiterOptions)> to enable rate limiting.
-The preceding code creates a fixed window limiter with a policy name of `"fixed"` and sets:
+* Creates a fixed window limiter with a policy name of `"fixed"` and sets:
 * `permitLimit` to 4 and the time `window` to 12.
 A maximum of 4 requests per each 12 second window are allowed.
 * `queueProcessingOrder` to `QueueProcessingOrder.OldestFirst`.
 * `queueLimit` to 2.